-Courts in the Community: Hawaiʻi Supreme Court Holds its First Oral Argument at Kailua High School
+Courts in the Community: Hawaiʻi Supreme Court Holds Oral Argument at Kailua High School

 KAILUA, Hawaiʻi – The Hawaiʻi Supreme Court convened April 26, 2024 at Kailua High School, giving more than 300 students the opportunity to observe oral argument in an actual case.